 When student had their say through the U-Flourish surveys, the importance of a becoming more aware of their well-being, a single hub for resources, and to customize their well-being goals was raised.
 On October 31st, an updated version of the U-Flourish Digital Well-Being tool (powered by i-spero) will be launched!
 With more user-friendly navigation, you can set your own well-being goals, track your progress, and be alerted when there are resources that you might find helpful based on your entries.
-Participants are also offered access to five digital resources through i-spero: Daylight (to help manage worry and anxiety), Sleepio (to help with sleep problems), Digital CBTe (to help with symptoms of binge eating), ArtHive (to increase social connectedness through art), and Take30 (to explore culture and heritage sites digitally with a group).
+Participants are also offered access to five digital resources through i-spero: Daylight (to help manage worry and anxiety), Sleepio (to help with sleep problems), and ArtHive (to increase social connectedness through art).
 This tool is under continuous development in partnership with students and is a part of an ongoing U-Flourish research project funded by the Mach Gaensslen Foundation and the Canadian Institutes of Health Research.
 In parallel, this digital student well-being tool is being evaluated across several UK universities with funding from the Medical Research Council.

 You have had you say and we have heard.
 Consider partnering with us now to try out this digital well-being tool and tell us what you think of it and how it can improve to support student well-being and academic success.
 Click the link below to register for i-spero and gain access to these resources!